jt-lanl/cov-voc/README.md

 manipulates single-site and multiple-site mutations and parses mutation strings of the form `[S13I,W152C,L452R,D614G]`

+### covid

+contains a lot of hard-coded covid-specific routines and constants (eg, definition of where RBD and NTD regions are)

 ### colornames
 simple module for translating common color names into hash-character names